geoyogesh/open-data-platform/README.md

 - Low cost ($10-$20 monthly charges) but scalable solution
 - Ability to version data for reproducible data science

+## Target Users
+NGO, Government and Private Organization who wants to share their data to public.

+## Motivation
+Current platforms are either fragile, expensive or advocates vendor lock-in to their proprietary platform.
+It is apprecated when Organization share their data to public and we feel they deserve better tools for their intention.

 ## Supported DataTypes
 ### Tabular & Time Series Tabular Data
 - View - Datagrid, Chart if it is time series
 	TileDB data stored in object storage
+- Storage Format - TileDB
 - Query and clip and ship
 	tiledb python sdk to query and export to desired format using gdal
 - Export to multiple fileformats -> csv, xlsx .. etc